 So I hope you learned at least a few things from this article of how to conserve water.
 Here’s the thing though.
 There may be times when you camp or park at a campground that only has a dump station instead of sewer hookups.
 Or, if you take in a few overnights at Harvest Hosts or Boondockers Welcome locations.

-Lastly, these same tips can be applied even if you are hooked up to utilities because it gives you good practice and of course, makes you more environmentally mindful of how precious that 1% of our globe’s consumable water really is.
+Lastly, these same water conservation tips can be applied even if you are hooked up to utilities because it gives you good practice and of course, makes you more environmentally mindful of how precious that 1% of our globe’s consumable water really is.

 DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.